 An art journal - prepare a journal that you are going to work in.
 You will need at least one to last you through the year.
 We will create at least 50 artworks so make sure it has enough space for that if each takes two pages.
 As you’ll approach the second half of the course you may notice that your book is feeling full even if there are still some blank pages.
 It may be a good idea to then get yourself another art journal to fill in.
 But start with just one.

 The paper - make sure the paper is matte and thick enough (I recommend at least 190g/m2).
-My favourites are Dylusions Creative Journal in all sizes and Strathmore Mixed Media Visual Journal in 9" x 12" size and Fabriano.
+My favourites are Dylusions Creative Journal in all sizes and Stathmore Mixed Media Visual journal in 9" x 12" size and Fabriano.

 The binding - choose a book that you like and feels nice.
 Wire bound or stitched will all work fine.